 A bit more about our team who have been working together on Fun Palaces since 2013

 Fun Palaces Co-Director Stella Duffy has worked in theatre for 35 years as a actor, director, playwright, improviser, deviser and workshop leader.
 She is an award-winning writer with over sixty short stories, eleven plays (written and devised), and fifteen novels published in sixteen languages.
-Stella regularly writes and campaigns about the arts, women’s, breast cancer, and LGBT issues, and increasingly writes about Fun Palaces and the campaign for grassroots culture for all.
+Stella regularly writes and campaigns about the arts, women’s and LGBT issues, and increasingly writes and speaks about Fun Palaces and the campaign for grassroots culture for all.
 She is an Associate Artist with Improbable.
 In 2016 she was awarded the OBE for Services to the Arts.

-Fun Palaces Co-Director Sarah-Jane Rawlings’ recent work includes Meet Me at the Albany, a pioneering Creative Ageing initiative at the Albany, Deptford, in partnership with Entelechy Arts and Lewisham Council and a research project for the Lyric Hammersmith on data capture.
-She also produced Storm at the Lyric Hammersmith, (with Graeae and Push), a festival of training and participation for disabled, Deaf, and BME artists; designed and managed a series of networking events for Deaf and disabled artists, and spent time with Lisa Hammond and Rachel Spence developing their first show, No Idea.
+Fun Palaces Co-Director Sarah-Jane Rawlings’ work includes Meet Me at the Albany, a pioneering Creative Ageing initiative at the Albany, Deptford, in partnership with Entelechy Arts and Lewisham Council and a research project for the Lyric Hammersmith on data capture.
+She produced Storm at the Lyric Hammersmith, (with Graeae and Push), a festival of training and participation for disabled, Deaf, and BME artists; designed and managed a series of networking events for Deaf and disabled artists, and spent time with Lisa Hammond and Rachel Spence developing their first show, No Idea.
 Sarah-Jane was General Manager at Improbable from 2007 – 2013.
 She also worked as a Theatre Officer at ACE London, with a responsibility for contemporary performance, at the Lyric Hammersmith and Royal Exchange Theatre, Manchester, managing their Education Programmes.